saplingphp/Sapling/README.md

 Wrappers
 --------
-Wrappers generalize what other frameworks call filters, or before and after callbacks.
+Wrappers generalize what some frameworks call filters, or before and after callbacks.

+Wrappers act on `Resource`s.
+A `Resource` is an object able to generate some content.
+It has a single function that returns a string : `->content()`.
+For example, internally, when a request is made for a controller to execute with some arguments, the closure and its arguments array are packed together into a `Resource` object ready to deliver some content when (and if) the `->content()` function is called.

+A `Wrapper` is also an object with a single function that returns a string, but it takes a `Resource` as parameter : `->wrap(Resource $resource)`.

 ### Layout